 Boxelder bugs are one of the common New England bugs, but can also be found in many other areas of the United States.
 These red and black flying insects feed on plants, shrubs, seeds, and trees.
 Although they typically don’t do much damage to plants, they often invade buildings and yards in mass amounts and can be difficult to get rid of.
 The best way to prevent these inside your home is to patch up any cracks, holes, and other crevices they can use to come inside.

-These wood destroying insects can cause structural damage to your home or business in a very short amount of time.
+These wood destroying insects can cause structural damage to your home in a very short amount of time.
 Since they act quick, make sure to call pest control as soon as you notice them!
 One tip to prevent termites and other wood boring insects is to avoid stacking firewood against your home as they can sometimes live inside.
 It’s also effective to eliminate areas of moisture since they need damp areas to survive.
+(Aptive does not treat for termites)

 Most of us know that moles and gophers are the pesky rodents that live underground and tear up lovely lawns.
 They destroy grass roots while hunting for earthworms and other yard insects.
 Overall, there isn’t much difference between the two rodents except for their size.
 The best way to prevent gophers and moles is to use repellant around your yard (placing castor oil or peppermint oil in their burrows is a natural and human method to repel them).
 If this doesn’t work, there are poisonous pellets you can place in their burrows to eliminate them.